senthooran23/weather_forecastings/README.md

 # Weather_API_APP
-It is a Simple Weather API based app usig Python and Streamlit
+It is a Simple Weather API based app using Python and Streamlit